 The different types of sawmills are listed below:

-1. Gang Saw: A gang saw incorporates multiple straight blades within a frame.
-This design allows for the simultaneous cutting of several boards in a single pass through the mill, streamlining the production process.
+- Gang Saw: A gang saw consists of multiple straight blades set within a frame that moves up and down.
+This design enables the simultaneous cutting of several boards from a log or squared beam in one pass through the mill, enhancing efficiency.

-4. Muley Saw: Similar to an up-down sawmill, the muley saw distinguishes itself by the absence of a frame.
-The straight saw blade slides between wood guides, and the term possibly originates from the German mühl-sage (mill-saw).
-Muley saw blades are typically of heavier gauge steel than those in sash sawmills.
+- Muley Saw: A muley saw operates similarly to an up-down sawmill but lacks a frame.
+The straight saw blade moves vertically between wooden guides.
+The term "muley" may derive from the German "mühl-sage" (mill-saw).
+These blades are typically made of heavier gauge steel compared to those used in sash sawmills.

 How Does a Sawmill Operate?